smilent/smilent.github.io/_posts/macos/2016-01-15-common-vim-commands.md

 :'a,'b y    " copy from mark a to mark b

 :m,n !pbcopy    " copy m-th line to n-th line to clipboard.
-The copied lines are deleted from the source text :m,n w!pbcopy   " copy m-th line to n-th line to clipboard.
+The copied lines are deleted from the source text :m,nw !pbcopy   " copy m-th line to n-th line to clipboard.
 The copied lines are kept in the source text
 {% endhighlight %}

 Replace 'y' with the following characters to change behaviors.